fullstory-morgue/sidux-searchplugins/README.txt

 Download the file

-mkdir -p ~/.kde/share/services/searchproviders && wget -O ~/.kde/share/services/searchproviders/kan.desktop http://kanotix.com/searchplugins/kan.desktop
+mkdir -p ~/.kde/share/services/searchproviders && wget -O ~/.kde/share/services/searchproviders/kan.desktop http://sidux.com/searchplugins/sid.desktop

-Go to Control Center -> Internet & Network -> Web Browser -> Web Shortcuts and activate the "kan" shortcut.
+Go to Control Center -> Internet & Network -> Web Browser -> Web Shortcuts and activate the "sid" shortcut.

-Now open Konqueror, click the Google Icon and select the Kanotix engine.
+Now open Konqueror, click the Google Icon and select the sidux engine.
 After that you can always select it from the pull-down menu.
 After first selection it will become default.

 Additional usage in Konqueror:

-Simply write the url kan:keyword in the address bar and press enter.
+Simply write the url sid:keyword in the address bar and press enter.

 That's it.
 Have Fun!